Athu101103/Thrive_hack/README.md

 **Tech Stack**
   Frontend:

     HTML
     CSS
     JavaScript

   Backend:

     Node.js
   Database:

     MongoDB

 **Usage**

 1.Registration/Login: Users can create an account or log in to access the enrollment form.

 2.Enrollment Form: Fill out the enrollment form with the required personal and contact details.

 3.PDF Download: After submitting the form, users can download an editable PDF containing their information.

 **link for loom vid:**

 https://www.loom.com/share/81298b7a65a4402da75c32bf4379a769

+Summary:
+The code creates a web-based enrollment system for a family doctor, allowing users to submit their details, store them in a database, and optionally download an editable PDF for their records.